MadibaGroup/2024-Web3-Usability/Data/Walkthroughs/Second Group/1-uniswap.md

 T4.
 Revert, to the extent possible, any past interactions with the DApp.
 Disconnect the wallet, unapprove tokens, etc.

+- disconnect option from the site successfully removes the site in the wallet

 - No option on DApp to view/revoke token approvals (authorized on its site) when disconnecting it from the wallet.
     - **Users may expect approvals to be given to DApp (as opposed to contracts) and hence assume incorrectly that disconnect would also remove these permissions**
     - https://support.metamask.io/third-party-platforms-and-dapps/disconnect-wallet-from-a-dapp/